-Alternative to Meds has been primarily invested in medication tapering and withdrawal for over 15 years.
-Using Holistic and Environmental Medicine, we have published evidence demonstrating that over 77% of people discontinuing antidepressant medication and replacing them with a holistic lifestyle perform symptomatically better than while medicated.
+Alternative to Meds has been primarily invested in medication tapering such as Paxil titration for over 15 years.
+Using Holistic and Environmental Medicine, we have published evidence demonstrating that over 77% of people weaning off antidepressant medication and replacing them with a more healthfully designed lifestyle, and other holistic applications perform symptomatically better than while medicated.

 There are many reasons for a person to consider Paxil tapering treatment, such as: